andreneto97/example-react-project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Change to Trigget the CIaa
+Change to Trigget the CIaaaaa

 ## Available Scripts